NVIDIA/grcuda/README.md

 or copied into `jre/languages/grcuda` of the Graal installation.
 Note that `--jvm` and `--polyglot` must be specified in both cases as well.

-The following example shows how create a GPU kernel and two device arrays in JavaScript (NodeJS) and invoke the kernel:
+The following example shows how to create a GPU kernel and two device arrays in JavaScript (NodeJS) and invoke the kernel:

 ```JavaScript